MCL Tear Edwardsville, IL

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Edwardsville, IL frequently sustain direct impacts to the outer knee, causing the inner knee to overstretch or tear.
+• Contact Sports: Football, soccer, and hockey players in Edwardsville, IL commonly face direct hits to the outer knee, causing the inner knee to overstretch or tear.

-• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Quadriceps and hamstring imbalances can destabilize the knee, putting additional strain on the MCL.

 Symptoms of an MCL Tear